Introduction Fake Tech? Disappointment Nascent Technologies Missing Technologies Gimmicks & Gizmos On the Way? Dark Side Bottom Line

 We’ve also seen similar confusion, of course, with the Bitcoin boondoggle, as the proponents trip over themselves to explain something that, in the final analysis, doesn’t make sense, and doesn’t really perform in the advertised manner.

-What sticks out of this Q.C. baloney-fest, is that IBM has supposedly designed a working quantum computer.
+One notable claim of of this QC baloney-fest, is that IBM has supposedly designed a working quantum computer.
 Now, one of the few advantages of these computers is that they are supposed to be able to factor large numbers down into their prime number components.
-For example, using small numbers, the factors of 15 are 3 and 5, because 3 times 5 is 15.
+For example, the factors of 15 are 3 and 5, because 3 times 5 is 15.
 But when you multiply two really large primes together, that number can be used in data encryption, because it could take a computer years to factor those very large primes.
 This fact is used to protect your data, via cryptography.
 Note that a “public key” and “private key” are each large prime numbers.

 HP AND “THE MACHINE”

 In any case, this new tech was scheduled to be employed in a commercially-available computer.
-Using memristors as an extremely fast memory, the computer could replace the old-style hard drive — and the bottleneck caused by having various types of memory — with only memristors.
+Using memristors as an extremely fast memory across the architecture, including replacement of the old-style hard drive, would remove the bottleneck caused by having various types of memory.
 This, along with using fiber-optic connections internally, taking advantage of some optical signal processing, would make the new machine considerably faster and simpler than what we use now.

 Well, the mass production of memristors hit a snag — they finally displayed a working model of The Machine, but weren’t able to mass produce it economically, so they dropped the whole project.
 Seems short-sighted, of course, but the project lost its leader to retirement, so that probably took the wind out of the sails within HP.

-The frequency (clock speed) of processors has also hit a wall.
-It certainly hit me, to see the new machines.
-My 11-year-old machine reports as clocking at 2.4 GHz — It’s about the same as BRAND NEW machines.
-THAT did not seem right.
-You used to expect an order of magnitude or more increase in speed over that length of time.
+The frequency (clock speed) of processors has also plateaued.
+My 11-year-old machine reports as clocking at 2.4 GHz — about the same as brand new machines.
+That does not seem right.
+You used to expect an order of magnitude or more increase in speed over that period of time.

 There was a “law,” Moore’s law, that says that the density of computer chips was expected to double about every two years.
 This ad hoc rule was obeyed pretty closely for quite a while, but we have already approached physical limits of how much we can shrink transistors, the building blocks of microprocessors.
 At the same time, there are real physical limits to how fast the clock speed on our current architectures can be.